Digital Twins Healthcare & Nutrition

 Fatty liver disease

-Postprandial hyperglycemia drives insulin resistance and inflammation, leading to metabolic dysfunction-associated fatty liver disease (MAFLD).
+Postprandial hyperglycemia drives insulin resistance and inflammation, leading to metabolic dysfunction-associated fatty liver disease (NAFLD).
 In one study of type II Diabetes patients, digital twin technology was used to provide personalised diet, sleep and physical activity advice.
 At 1 year 72.7% of patients were in remission.
 It is important to note that this was a single arm study.

 Type 2 Diabetes